PubInv/general-purpose-alarm-device/README.md

 Public Invention does not wish to become a manufacturer; but we will impartially support anyone who wants to take these designs and manufacture them so long as they abide by the licenses.

+# The Simplest API

+The simplest API could just be:
+> enum AlarmLevel { silent, informational, problem, warning, critical, panic };
+> Alarm(level: AlarmLevel)

+The simplest binding for this, which could be used of SPI or a serial port, would simply be the character A followed by the character 0, 1, 2, 3, 4, or 5.
+To test the alarm system of the serial port, you could simply type "A3" into the Arduino IDE serial monitor and send this to the GPAD, at which would expect a moderate noise and flashing light to sound and flash.

+# On Making Hardware Decisions and the voltage decision.

+At the beginning of a project like this, significant effort goes into selecting hardware components.
+However, this decision need not be permanent.
+For example, at first a 5V audio buzzer might be acceptable.
+Eventually, a 12V loudspeaker/buzzer/siren of some kind might be needed.
+A 12V system requires a slighly more complicated electronic circuit and powering capability.